-➤ Total contributions from the City, employees, Broward County Sheriff's Office and the Broward County library for the year were \$16,196,193 which was 5% greater than the 2021 contributions.
+Total contributions from the City, Broward County Sheriff's Office and employees for the year were \$21,968,576 which was 36% greater than the 2022 contributions.
 The amount of employer contributions varies from year to year and is actuarially determined.
 All members are required to contribute at 10% of pensionable gross wages.
-Tier Two members contributed at 7% of pensionable gross wages through December 16, 2020.